open-amt-cloud-toolkit/mps/docs/General/createCIRAConfig.md

-Client Initiated Remote Access (CIRA) enables a CIRA-capable edge device to initiate and establish a persistent connection to the MPS server rather than the MPS server initiating contact with the edge device.
+Client Initiated Remote Access (CIRA) enables a CIRA-capable edge device to initiate and establish a persistent connection to the MPS rather than the MPS initiating contact with the edge device.
 This enables access to edge devices that might be harder to reach behind a firewall or a firewall process, such as network address translation (NAT).

 A CIRA Configuration provides the Remote Provisioning Client (RPC) the required information to establish the edge device's CIRA connection to the MPS Server during the activation process.

+**To create a CIRA Config:**

-1. Select the CIRA Configs tab from the left-hand menu.
+1. Select the **CIRA Configs** tab from the left-hand menu.

-2. In the top-right corner, click New.
+2. In the top-right corner, click **New.**
     [![RPS](../assets/images/RPS_NewCIRAConfig.png)](../assets/images/RPS_NewCIRAConfig.png)
+    **Figure 1: Create a new CIRA Config.**

-3. Specify a Config Name of your choice.
+3. Specify a **Config Name** of your choice.

-4. Select IPV4, and provide your developement system's IP Address.
+4. Select **IPV4**, and provide your developement system's IP Address.

-5. Set Port to the default, 4433.
+5. Set **Port** to the default, 4433.

-6. Set User Name and Password to the following:
+6. Set **User Name** and **Password** to the following:

     | Field         | Value      |
     | :------------ | :--------- |